markdumay/synology-pihole/README.md

 | **`network`**  | Creates or recreates virtual network |
 | **`update`**   | Updates an existing Pi-hole Docker container |

-In the addition, the following options are available.
+In addition, the following options are available.

 | Option | Alias      | Parameter  | Description |
 |--------|------------|------------|-------------|